Shane Moran

 Shane Moran (born 1961) is an Australian businessman working in the Australian health care and aged care sectors.
-Moran was the CEO of the Moran Health Group for fifteen years, during which time the group became the largest private residential aged care provider in Australia.
+Moran was the CEO of the Moran Health Care Group for fifteen years, during which time the group became the largest private residential aged care provider in Australia.
 In 2001, Moran set up the Provectus Care Group, which owns and operates aged care facilities in Australia and China.

 Personal life and education

 Moran was born in Sydney, Australia, the second son and fourth child of Douglas and Greta Moran.
 Shane and his three brothers attended secondary school at St Joseph's College, Hunters Hill.
 In his senior years he represented the college in athletics AAGPS (NSW) Athletics and rowing and played rugby on the wing in the college's first XV and was picked as a GPS rugby representative in 1978 and 1979.
 In his final year 1979, he won the college's Ancient History prize and was selected as a NSW 1st XV state schoolboy rugby representative.

 Moran obtained degrees in Commerce and Law from the University of New South Wales, as well as a Masters of Law (International Business) and Advanced Management from Harvard Business School.
 He commenced Chinese language studies in 1986 and speaks Mandarin, French, Spanish and German.
 In 2001 Moran completed a Doctor in Philosophy (PhD) in Health, writing his doctoral thesis on the pending aged care crisis in China.